 Even after the initial phase of withdrawal symptoms, known as acute withdrawal, is over other symptoms can persist for several months or even longer.
-These can be caused by the neurological changes that chronic heroin use bring about and tend to be psychological rather than physical.
+These can be caused by the neurological changes that chronic heroin use brings about and tend to be psychological rather than physical.
 This phase is sometimes known as post-acute withdrawal syndrome (PAWS) and symptoms can include depression, anxiety, irritability, mood swings, insomnia and chronic fatigue.

 Drug tests for heroin

-Another question people often want an answer to is how long does heroine stay in your system in terms of being detectable by a drug test.
+Another question people often want an answer to is how long does heroin stay in your system in terms of being detectable by a drug test.
 A drug test may be required by an employer, as a condition of parole or in some other circumstances.